Need help finding the right funding source for your community's water project or program?

 Non-federal, matching funds or in-kind contributions are required.

 Low-interest loans to design and build or upgrade drinking water systems.
+Principal forgiveness available for disadvantaged communities.

 Water providers, including local governments, special districts and private utilities.